pulibrary/princeton_ansible/README.md

    1. copy over the root molecule.yml
       ```bash
-      cp roles/example/molecule.yml roles/your_new_role/molecule/default
+      cp roles/example/molecule.yml roles/$your_new_role/molecule/default
-      cp roles/example/main.yml roles/your_new_role/meta/main.yml
+      cp roles/example/main.yml roles/$your_new_role/meta/main.yml
-      cp roles/example/.ansible-lint roles/your_new_role/.ansible-lint
+      cp roles/example/.ansible-lint roles/$your_new_role/.ansible-lint
       ```

-   1. edit `roles/your_new_role/meta/main.yml` and add a description
+   1. edit `vi roles/$your_new_role/meta/main.yml` and add a description

-   1. edit `roles/your_new_role/molecule/default/converge.yml`
+   1. edit `vi roles/$your_new_role/molecule/default/converge.yml`
       1. Add:
          ```
          vars: